 Apart from these spots there are more possibilities for those who look well or want a specific view, but generally these will suit all needs.
 For photography, the average lenses will do fine at the mentioned locations.

-Actually two terraces on top of terminals 1 and 2 that used to be connected.
-Construction works have been dominating the mid section for years, creating a permanent split between the two parts.
-Eventually, the part between the E and F pier was closed completely.
-The remaining part now overlooks the D and E aprons and runway 18L, plus parts of runways 24 and 27.
+Once consisting of two terraces on top of terminals 1 and 2 that were connected, the part between the E and F pier was closed years ago.
+The remaining part overlooks the D and E aprons and runway 18L, plus parts of runways 24 and 27.
 Also, Schiphol East and runway 22 are visible in the distance.
 A large part of the traffic will at least taxi within view here when inbound or outbound, but certainly not all of it.
 Especially commuters and cargo planes may escape you when staying here.
 The fence is conveniently low, so good for photography.
-The preserved Fokker 100 is on the southern part.
-Entrance is free with restaurants and toilets adjacent, although word has it the 'Touchdown' restaurant will be closed for public.
+The preserved Fokker 100 is here, too.
+Entrance is free via Departures 1.
 The opening hours are: 09.00-17.00LT in Winter (starting last Sunday in October) and 07.00-21.00LT in Summer (starting last Sunday in March).
 The rest of the terminal area offers limited possibilities to those who go looking for them.

 Continuing on the Rijkerstreek past the Uiverweg (see spot 2), take the next left: the Toekanweg.
 Next to a crash gate, the cargo stands on this apron can be seen, and sometimes aircraft can be photographed provided you bring steps.
 There are some possibilities for pictures of 06/24 traffic, with acceptable light conditions from halfway in the afternoon.
 Mind that parking is not allowed anymore anywhere in this area.